KNACKSAT2-TGPS/.github/profile/README.md

 Sattlelite buiding training Program for Thai-German Pre Engineering School.

 Our projects is about making homemade Radiation Protection by resorce from locals supply.
-For more infomation please visit our link
+For more infomation please visit our link. https://bit.ly/3OJ4jgg
 <!--

 **Here are some ideas to get you started:**